-Ohio Wesleyan Group Travels to Northern Ireland to Compare Social Climate in U.S.
+Ohio Wesleyan Group Travels to Ireland and Northern Ireland to Compare Social Climate in U.S.

 Name: Anna L. Davies ’19